zongruxie4/godev/README.md

 **Why This Matters**: Your LLM can debug visual issues, optimize bundle sizes, and understand runtime behavior without you copy-pasting logs or screenshots.
 This **saves tokens and time**, making AI-assisted development dramatically more efficient.

-The MCP server starts automatically when you run `golite` and is available at `http://localhost:3030/mcp`.
+The MCP server starts automatically when you run `tinywasm` and is available at `http://localhost:3030/mcp`.

 ### 📦 **Three WebAssembly Compilation Modes**